microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/subscription.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-A subscription allows a client app to receive notifications about changes to data on the Microsoft Graph.
+A subscription allows a client app to receive notifications about changes to data in Microsoft Graph.
 Currently, subscriptions are enabled for the following resources:

 1. Mail, events, and contacts from Outlook.
 1. Conversations from Office Groups.